Groups

 Searching a Group Graph

 Searching a group graph requires using the graph.search method.
-Below is an example, and for more on this method, see Searching the Graph and our API Reference.
+Below is an example, and for more on this method, see Searching the Graph and our SDK Reference.

 2 group_id=group_id,